GeethaPranathi/Databricks-training/Phase 2/Readme.md

-# SQL to PySpark Phase 2 – SQL to PySpark Bridge Pack
+# SQL to PySpark Phase 2

 ## Overview